Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLines.md

 ## Description

-This cops checks for two or more consecutive blank lines.
+This rule checks for two or more consecutive blank lines.

-### Example
+## Examples

 ```ruby
 # bad